goldingn/grerta.function_prior/README.md

 covariates, or the timing of peaks in a dynamical model.
-In these situations it can be difficult to determine the priors on the model parameters that correspond to these priors on summary statistics. greta.function\_prior lets you define priors on these summary statistics by considering them as priors over parametric functions, and provides a simple interface for fitting models.
+In these situations it can be difficult to determine the priors on the model parameters that correspond to these priors on summary statistics. greta.funprior lets you define priors on these summary statistics by considering them as priors over parametric functions, and provides a simple interface for fitting models.

 This is an early prototype based on the